enkimute/GAmphetamine.js/README.md

   //   𝐞₁²,   ..., 𝐞ₚ₋₁²    = +1
   //   𝐞ₚ²,   ...           = -1
 ```
-This syntax will first create $r$ null basis vectors, then $p$ positive ones, and lastly $n$ negative ones.
+This syntax will first create $r$ null basis vectors, then $p$ positive ones, and lastly $q$ negative ones.
 If $r=0$ the basis vectors will start at $\mathbf e_1$, otherwise they start at $\mathbf e_0$.
 If you would
 like more control over which basis vector has which metric, you can use the following syntax to get a **custom order**